About

 Consuming the Written Word

-Eva's forever fondness for reading is typified on three primary genres.
+My forever fondness for the written word is typified on three primary genres.

 - Non-Fiction: biographies and autobiographies of classical High-Altitude Mountaineering climbers, as well as their peers in the terrifying endurance tales of 19-20th century Arctic and Antarctic explorations.
 Perhaps as the only one-man out of the fray, it was Webb Chiles' first book which drew my attention to solo global circumnavigation by sail ("Storm Passage: Alone around Cape Horn", a record-breaking 203 days in 1977).